 - Office of Dietary Supplements (ODS) — The mission of ODS is to strengthen knowledge and understanding of dietary supplements by evaluating scientific information, stimulating and supporting research, disseminating research results, and educating the public to foster an enhanced quality of life and health for the U.S. population.
 ODS co-funds research on dietary supplements and sponsors systematic reviews and projects to enhance the incorporation of these reviews into nutrition research.
 ODS provides accurate and up-to-date scientific information about dietary supplements.

-- Office of Research Infrastructure Programs (ORIP) — The ORIP provides the research infrastructure and programs to ensure NIH effectively addresses and coordinates important areas of emerging scientific opportunities.
+- Office of Research Infrastructure Programs (ORIP) — The ORIP provides the research infrastructure and programs to ensure NIH effectively addresses important areas of emerging scientific opportunities.
 The trans-NIH nature of ORIP includes coordinating research, training, and science education efforts to advance medical research in all disease areas across basic, translational, and clinical research.
 ORIP supports programs that offer access to state-of-the-art instrumentation, develops and provides access to critical animal models, trains veterinary scientists to become partners in research, funds research facilities improvement projects, and supports comprehensive science education efforts to improve science literacy in adults and children.

 - Office of Strategic Coordination (OSC) — The OSC coordinates The NIH Common Fund.
 The Common Fund was enacted into law by Congress through the 2006 NIH Reform Act to support cross-cutting, trans-NIH programs that require participation by at least two NIH Institutes or Centers (ICs) or would otherwise benefit from strategic planning and coordination.
 The requirements for the Common Fund encourage collaboration across the ICs while providing the NIH with flexibility to determine priorities for Common Fund support.
 To date, the Common Fund has been used to support a series of short term, exceptionally high impact, trans-NIH programs.
 The intent of NIH Common Fund programs is to provide a strategic and nimble approach to address key roadblocks in biomedical research that impede basic scientific discovery and its translation into improved human health.
 In addition, these programs capitalize on emerging opportunities to catalyze the rate of progress across multiple biomedical fields.
 Common Fund programs are expected to transform the way a broad spectrum of health research is conducted.
 Initiatives that comprise Common Fund programs are intended to be catalytic in nature by providing limited term investments (up to 10 fiscal years) in strategic areas to stimulate further research through IC-funded mechanisms.